donbonifacio/blog/content/post/consultant-interview-markus-schirp.md

 The reason I'm doing this interview, is that I'm the author of the Ruby mutation testing tool [mutant](https://github.com/mbj/mutant).
 Mutant allows me to narrow the semantic coverage gap between tests and the code.
-That's especially helpful in dynmic languages as these, apart from tests, have no guarantees for the program's properties at runtime.
+That's especially helpful in dynamic languages as these, apart from tests, have no guarantees for the program's properties at runtime.

 > Can you give an overview of what mutation testing is and how we can benefit from it?